fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

-       - New performance monitors have been added to the north service and the running guide updated to discuss how these can be used.
        - New audit logs have been added to reflect the creation, update and deletion of access control lists.
        - New public API Entry Points have been added to allow for the creation and manipulation of control pipelines.
        - A new user role has been added for those users able to update the control features of the platform.